Marvyn R. Arévalo Avalos, PhD, MA

 Loyola Marymount University

-Dr. Roberto Cancio has received degrees from East Los Angeles College, University of California, Berkeley, University of Florida, and the University of Miami.
+Dr. Roberto Cancio is an Assistant Professor of Sociology at Loyola Marymount University in Los Angeles, CA and has received degrees from East Los Angeles College, University of California, Berkeley, University of Florida, and the University of Miami.
 As a researcher, Dr. Cancio has focused on the intersection between the biological, behavioral mechanisms, and pathways underpinning resilience and susceptibility to adverse health conditions that disproportionately affect racial and ethnic minority veteran populations, veterans of less privileged socioeconomic status, and the impact of racism and discrimination on health behavior and strategies for veterans and their families.
 Dr. Cancio has published on the mechanisms through which behavioral risk and protective factors from military service influence the development of adverse health conditions (e.g., substance use) for veterans; individual-level strategies by veterans, and interpersonal relationships for coping with adversity and chronic stress (e.g. PTSD, TBI, depression).
 Some of his recent contributions can be found in the Journal of Hispanic Behavioral Science, Men and Masculinities, and The Journal of Interpersonal Violence.

 Cancio, R. (2017).
 Structural Pathways between Race/Ethnicity, Substance Use, Military Service, and Male-Perpetrated Intimate Partner Violence (IPV) in Pre-9/11 Military Families.
 Journal of Interpersonal Violence.
 0886260517723142.